-By our abandoning the world in this profound boredom, we are left empty, but at the same time the uncanniness of beings as a whole falls on us.
-We are thrown in this attunement "in which Dasein is everywhere and yet may be nowhere has its own peculiar feature of entrancement.
-What entrances is nothing other than the temporal horizon. [...]
-Entranced by time, Dasein cannot find its way to those beings that announce themselves in the telling refusal of themselves as a whole precisely within this horizon of entrancing time."37
+By the abandoning of the world from us in this profound boredom, we are left empty, but at the same time, the uncanniness of being as a whole falls on us.
+We are thrown into a particular state:

+This attunement in which Dasein is everywhere and yet may be nowhere has its own peculiar feature of entrancement.
+What entrances is nothing other than the temporal horizon [...].
+Entranced by time, Dasein cannot find its way to those beings that announce themselves in the telling refusal of themselves as a whole precisely within this horizon of entrancing time.35

 The purpose of Heidegger's phenomenological description of boredom is to reawaken the listener's freedom to philosophize.
 He does not consider this as scientific knowledge of boredom.
-Far from it, Heidegger says: "For this reason we may not take this interpretation to be a piece of knowledge that we now have at our disposal, with whose aid we can perhaps more or less skillfully answer the question of what boredom is, but must take it merely as preparation for the fact that the analysis of this attunement gives us the readiness to ask after a particular boredom, but must guide our interpretation of boredom hitherto into a readiness to see a profound boredom of our Dasein, or not to oppose it, insofar as it is."38
+Far from it, Heidegger says:

+For this reason we may not take this interpretation to be a piece of knowledge that we now have at our disposal, with whose aid we can perhaps more or less skillfully answer the question of what boredom is, but must take it merely as preparation for the fact that the analysis of this attunement gives us the readiness to ask after a particular boredom of our Desein.
+We are not to initiate any speculation about boredom, but must guide our interpretation of boredom hitherto into a readiness to see a profound boredom of our Dasein, or not to oppose it, in so far as it is.36